Ban for Portsmouth teacher guilty of possession with intent to supply cocaine

 Now, the Teaching Regulation Agency has prohibited Mr Thorn from teaching indefinitely, but says he can apply for the prohibition order to be set aside from 2026, four years from the date of the order.

-If Mr Thorn does apply, a panel will meet to consider his application to have the prohibition order set aside.
+If Mr Thorn does apply, a panel will meet to consider his application.

 Sarah Buxcey, the decision maker on behalf of the Secretary of State, said: ‘In my judgement, the lack of evidence of insight and remorse means that there is some risk of the repetition of this behaviour and this puts at risk the future wellbeing of pupils.’